shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:type:: TSVConn

    A virtual connection.

-.. c:type:: TSSslVConn

-   An SSL connection.
-It is a subclass of :c:type:`TSVConn` and can be used as one.
+In this case of these API's, it represents a SSL connection.

 .. c:type:: TSSslVConnOp